Free COVID-19 Test Kits

 Order Your Free COVID-19 Tests

-The U.S. government has rolled out a free COVID-19 test kit initiative focused on keeping individuals aware of their COVID-19 status.
+On September 25, 2023, the U.S. government reestablished its free COVID-19 test kit initiative to keep individuals aware of their COVID-19 status.
 Four free tests are available to every household in the United States, with orders shipping to your door in as little as 12 days.
 Denver Health Chief Medical Officer Connie Price urges that it is important for everyone to have access to COVID-19 testing to help reduce the spread of coronavirus.
 If you are feeling symptomatic, have been exposed to COVID-19 or simply are planning a vacation and want to ensure you are negative for coronavirus, these at-home tests can give you piece of mind.

 PCR vs. At-Home Testing